kuroji-fusky/pacopanda-drawing-stats/README.md

-It's really not my intention to impress him in general, I'm just a big fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, Vue.js, but also learning a bit of back-end and basic data management in the process of other projects I do.
+It's really not my intention to impress him in general, I'm just a big fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning a bit of back-end and basic data management in the process of other projects I do.

-Previously, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process, but I'm kinda lacking backend knowledge.
+Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process, but I'm kinda lacking backend knowledge and I needed a help with [@thatITfox](https://github.com/thatITfox) for setting up a Flask web server.

 ## Other related projects